rticommunity/rticonnextdds-usecases/AirTrafficControl/README.txt

 Concept
 -------

-Conditions and WaitSets provide another way for Connext to communicate status This use case example includes three applications that send and receive data related to an air traffic control system.
+This use case example includes three applications that send and receive data related to an air traffic control system.